Manorama Jafa: Career

+Creativity starts at a very young age.
+To garner and hone it further, it is very important that it is polished and harnessed right from the very beginning, says Manorama Jafa.

 Jafa began writing in the late 1960s, starting with local newspaper columns before developing stories.
 Her first children’s book was titled Donkey on the Bridge.
 Other works for children include The Parrot and the Mynah, Laughing Parrot, and The Ladybird and the Butterfly, which, according to Dipanita Nath of The Indian Express, make "clear that Manorama sticks to earthy values, especially unity in diversity."

 Some of her works, such as Gabbar and Babbar and I am Sona, are designed for children with special needs.
 She has said that I am Sona was inspired by a visit to South Africa and addresses children with HIV, and her book Toru Nanu and Hipu is written for children who became orphans after the Indian Ocean tsunami.
 In a 1996 discussion of her 1995 book Gandhi: The Man of Peace in Indian Review of Books, she is referred to as "one of the pioneers of children's literature in English in India."
 Her books written for adults, including Devita, were described by Nath as having "a strong feminist accent."

 In 2011, Faisal M. Naim of The Hindu wrote, "Over the past three decades, Jafa has been pioneering a movement for better books for children in India."
 In 1976, she began conducting workshops for authors of children's literature.
 Jafa has also produced many research papers on children's literature.
 She also co-founded the Association of Writers and Illustrators for Children (AWIC) with the cartoonist Shankar Pillai and served as director of its Children's Literacy Project beginning in 1995.
 She has written a book about technical writing for children, Writing For Children, and edited the AWIC quarterly children's literature journal Writer and Illustrator, which was founded in 1981.
 By 2006, she was the head of the Khaas Kitaab Foundation, a publisher of children's books.